 Shifts: Volunteers are asked to commit to a minimum of two shifts per month.
 Volunteers may transport animals more frequently than two days per month if they are able and willing.
 Transports generally occur in the late afternoon/early evening hours.

-Time commitment: Volunteers are scheduled for two shifts per month for a minimum of three months.
+Time commitment: Volunteers are scheduled for two shifts per month for a minimum of six months.

-Location: PAWS Wildlife Center, Lynnwood, WA and the Seattle Animal Shelter, Seattle, WA
+Location: PAWS Wildlife Center, Lynnwood, WA and Seattle Animal Shelter, Seattle, WA

 Training required: Wildlife Transport Team volunteers are required to attend:

 - Wildlife Transport Team training prior to their first scheduled transport.

 - A Wildlife Ethics Workshop within their first three months of volunteering.